coq/coq/doc/sphinx/addendum/sprop.rst

   the kernel when it is passed a term with incorrect relevance marks.
   To avoid conversion issues as in ``late_mark`` you may wish to use it to find when your tactics are producing incorrect marks.

+.. flag:: Cumulative StrictProp
+   :name: Cumulative StrictProp

+   Set this flag (it is off by default) to make the kernel accept cumulativity between |SProp| and other universes.
+This makes typechecking incomplete.